Emphasize Positive over Punishing Language

 |“traumatic events . . . are no excuse for not contacting me within 24 h”||“traumatic events . . . are unwelcome and because I understand how difficult these times are, if you contact me within 24 h of the event and provide documentation, I will be happy to give you a make-up exam.”|

 Moreover, syllabus researchers Jeanne Slattery and Janet Carlson describe an interesting unpublished lecture given by V.M.
 Littlefield.
 Littlefield reported that participants in her study “remembered the information on warm syllabi better than that on less student-friendly syllabi.”
-So, with a kinder inclusive tone, students might even remember information better.
+Of course more research is needed, but with a kinder inclusive tone, students might even remember information better.

 Create Invitations over Commands